NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Class Features/Wellspring Magic.md

 **Prerequisites** You must have a class that casts spells with a spell repertoire.
 * * *
 You regain magic power quickly, but it can be difficult for you to control.
-You must select [[Feats/Wellspring Mage Dedication|Wellspring Mage Dedication]] as your 2nd-level class feat.
+You must select [[Wellspring Mage Dedication|Wellspring Mage Dedication]] as your 2nd-level class feat.

 **Prerequisites** You must have a class that casts spells with a spell repertoire.